SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ![Ensemble2](./img/Ensemble2.png)

 ### Feature-Image VarNet
 E2E VarNet, the baseline model, is powerful, but some information is lost in the refinement module.
-This is basically because the data consistency (DC) module performs updates of tensor in the 2 channel k-space domain while, in the refinement module, the updates are performed in the feature-space where the tensor's channel number increases upto 32.
+This is basically because the data consistency (DC) module performs updates of a tensor in the 2 channel k-space domain while, in the refinement module, the updates are performed in the feature-space where the tensor's channel number increases upto 32.
 In the feature-space, we can gain high-level features, but most of them are lost in the process of converting the tensor back into the k-space in order to perform DC module update.

 ![FIVarNet1](./img/FIVarNet1.png)
 ![FIVarNet3](./img/FIVarNet3.png)